edde-framework/edde/docs/ideas.md

 `stderr` and if you decide you want to disable this logger, it's enough to disable individual logger handling this type of `tag`.
 Such you can do logging to database, file or any kind of storage and simply enable/disable this logger in any environment without touching code.

+?> Even it could be similar to other products, simple log service through whole application based on tags is quite powerful as it's not necessary to mess up with container to provide individual loggers to different parts of the application.

 ## Backend Only